 Teen Museum Council

 TMC is a year-long commitment that meets once a week (September-May) on Wednesdays during the school year.
 Applications to the program are open to D.C.
 Metro area teens between the ages of 14 and 18 years old.
 Teens must be enrolled in high school and be in good standing.
-Apply here by August 1, 2016
+Apply by August 25, 2017.